jac307/MediaArtTutorials/IARTS3PE3/README.md

 The entry will include:
 - **Biographical context** of the artist/collective.
-- **Documentation and analysis of three artworks/projects** (images, titles, years, descriptions, and significance).
+- **Documentation and analysis of two artworks/projects** (images, titles, years, descriptions, and significance).
 - A **short curatorial text** linking the artist’s practice to course themes of **body**, **identity**, and **equity**.
 - A **bibliography** in **APA style** including all referenced resources.